 - Alternately, the world was created and run by Shang-Di, variously understood either as God, a God of Gods, or Heaven itself, and literally meaning "High Sovereign".
 Shang-Di is a monotheistic or semi-monotheistic concept which predates Buddhism, Taoism and Confucianism, and works through the other various gods and spirits, who were regarded as either intermediaries (and thus comparable to angels), and/or lesser deities in their own right.
 Worship of Shang-Di faded out around the Zhou dynasty, in favour of Tian, which means 'sky' or 'heaven'.
 The modern or Abrahamic God is translated as Shangdi too.

-Chinese mythology is influenced by three sources: Buddhism, Taoism, and various popular deities and spirits, all mixed in together.
+Chinese mythology is influenced by three sources: Buddhism, Taoism, and various popular deities and spirits (commonly known as "Chinese folk religion" or "Shendao" which is actually where Japan's "Shinto" gets its name), all mixed in together.
 Buddhist gods are Chinese versions of various figures associated with Buddhism, such as Buddha, Avalokiteśvara, or The Four Vajras.
 Taoist gods are the immortals and holy men of the Taoist religion, such as Laozi or the Jade Emperor.
-Traditional gods are the gods that have been around since before Buddhism or Taoism got a foothold, as well as legendary figures hailed as gods.
+Traditional gods are the Chinese gods that have been around since before Buddhism or Taoism got a foothold or deities absorbed from foreign sources, as well as legendary figures hailed as gods.

 Modern-day Chinese rural and festival mythology is mostly based on the Jade Emperor system, with added Buddhism figures.
 Officially, they would be classified either as Buddhists or Taoists, but in practice they are mostly secular.